Maulorian/-Maulorian.github.io/index.md

 ## Project 4 : Creating a multiplayer Flappy Bird in the Browser

-I am a competitive gamer and usually competitive game happen in a multiplayer scenario where players are synchronized across machines to a game state that occurs on a centralized server.
+I'm a competitive gamer and usually competitive game happen in a multiplayer scenario where players are synchronized across machines to a game state that occurs on a centralized server.

-Because I like challenges so much, I had to learn how such a system works.
-As it turns out, Game Networking is a very hard engineering problems.
+Because I like engineering problems, I had to learn how such a system works.
+As it turns out, **Game Networking** is a very hard engineering problem.
-For the game I choosed to try to make a multiplayer clone of the famous game Flappy Bird, I called it Flappy Piggy.
+For the game, I choosed to make a multiplayer mode of the famous game _Flappy Bird_, and called it Flappy Piggy Online.

-During this project I learned about these different techniques:
+During this project I had to learn about a lot of different techniques:
 - Client prediction
 - Server reconciliation
 - Game loops
+- Lag compensation

 I built the server side in node.js and the client side with the Javascript library pixi.js